trevorbox/gitops-example-iac-argocd-apps/README.md

 # gitops-example-iac-argocd-apps

-A chart to demonstrate ArgoCD application deployments from tenant ArgoCD instances, bootstrapped by a cluster-admin ArgoCD instance using a flat file structure/monorepo.
+A chart to demonstrate ArgoCD application deployments from tenant ArgoCD instances using a flat file structure/[monorepo](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Use-Cases/#use-case-monorepos).

+This example assumes the following:

+- Each OpenShift cluster correlates to a different SDLC environment, for example dev, test and prod.
+- Application IAC are maintained by development teams.
+- Developments teams belong to Organizations within a company.
+These could also be considered business units.
+- Each Organization maintains an ArgoCD instance deployed per cluster.
+- Every Organization has an operations team to review changes submitted by pull request processes from development teams before allowing changes to SDLC environments.
+- All SDLC environments are synced using a flat file structure/[monorepo](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Use-Cases/#use-case-monorepos) from the default branch's `HEAD` Git commit pointer.
+- Cluster administrators can simply bootstrap tenant ArgoCD instances and deploy a root application (rootapp) into them (to instantiate the monorepos) using the default Openshift GitOps instance.

 ## Setup